roboscienceorg/book/source/ROS/index.rst

 we will mean ROS2.

-It is slightly misleading that ROS includes the phrase “operating system” in the title.
+It is slightly misleading that ROS includes the phrase *operating system* in the title.
 ROS itself is not an operating system in the traditional sense, but it is much more than just a piece of software.
 The many components combine to form an ecosystem of software which warrants its title but is best thought of as middleware.
 While on the